AtrCheema/AI4Water/README.md

 <img src="imgs/lstm.png" width="300" height="400" />

 ### 1d CNN based model
-If a layer does not receive any input arguments, still an empty dictioanry must be provided.
+If a layer does not receive any input arguments for its initialization, still an empty dictioanry must be provided.
 Activation functions can also be used as a separate layer.
 ```python
 layers = {"Conv1D_9": {'config': {'filters': 64, 'kernel_size': 2}},